Zero Day (film): Production

-While working at a temporary job in March, 2001, Coccio almost died during a car crash.
-The experienc gave him the motivation to make the movie, "If I want to make a movie, I'd better make it, because tomorrow may never come".
+While working at a temporary job in March 2001, Coccio experienced near-death during a car crash.
+The experience gave him the motivation to make the movie, stating, "If I want to make a movie, I'd better make it, because tomorrow may never come".
 The idea of the video camera came while Coccio researched further into the Columbine High School massacre, where he discovered Eric Harris and Dylan Klebold recorded part of their preparations for the massacre through a video camera.
 Coccio started writing the script in April, and shooting for the film began in July, and ended in October.

-None of the Connecticut high schools where he sought to film the movie would allow Coccio access, and he ended up using the interior of a building at State University of New York at Purchase in Purchase, New York.
+None of the Connecticut high schools where he sought to film the movie would allow Coccio access, and he ended up using the interior of a building at State University of New York in Purchase, New York.
 The "appropriately fortress-like" exterior of the High School was New Milford High School in New Milford, Connecticut, where Coccio lived at the time.
+Reportedly, he did not receive formal permission to film at the school grounds, and did so in secret.

 When casting, Coccio inquired at high schools throughout Connecticut looking for teenagers interested in acting who might not have much or any professional experience.
-Coccio had three days of open auditions.
-Andre Keuck responded to an ad Coccio placed in Backstage Magazine and brought his classmate and fellow theater enthusiast Cal Robertson along to the audition.
+Coccio had three days of open auditions, during which he did not inform the interviewees of the film's nature.
+16-year-old Andre Keuck responded to an ad Coccio placed in Backstage Magazine and brought his classmate and fellow theater enthusiast Cal Robertson along to the audition.
 Both boys had acted in Shakespeare productions at the Stratford Avon Theater in Stratford, Connecticut.
 They were encouraged to improvise throughout the film's production.

 Website

 An official website was made as a tie-in to promote the film, made to look like an official police report by the fictional "Essex County Sheriff's Department" on the event, describing details about the massacre that were never seen in the final film and glimpses about the perpetrators, the weapons used, and mentions that the movie actually consists of footage sent at the request of Kriegman and Gabriel's parents to an amateur filmmaker friend.
-The website is now archived by use of the Wayback Machine, although some features pushing the narrative that it was real have been lost.
+The website is now archived by use of the Wayback Machine, although some features that seem to push the narrative that it was real have been lost.
+This attempt to blur the line between fiction and reality characteristic for found-footage films in the near legacy of The Blair Witch Project, which by many was initially believed to be real.